BlockResearchGroup/compas_3gs/docsource/overview/00_basics.rst

 3D graphic statics
 ==================

-In 2D gaphic statics, the geometry of a structure and the static equilibrium of its internal forces are represented by a reciprocal form and force diagrams.
+In 2D graphic statics, the geometry of a structure and the static equilibrium of its internal forces are represented by a reciprocal form and force diagrams.
 Reciprocal form and force diagrams consist of an equal number of lines, such that the corresponding lines in the two diagrams are parallel (or perpendicular, or at any constant angle), and the corresponding lines which converge to a point in one diagram form a closed polygon in the other.
 The length of an edge in the force diagram represents the magnitude of internal axial force in the corresponding edge in the form diagram.

 More recently, graphic statics has been extended into the third dimension (3D) ([5]_, [6]_) where the equilibrium of external forces or a node of a structure is represented by a closed polyhedron or a polyhedral cell.
-The edge of a polyhedral form diagrm is perpendicular in orientation relative to the corresponding face in the polyhedral force diagram.
+The edge of a polyhedral form diagram is perpendicular in orientation relative to the corresponding face in the polyhedral force diagram.
 For each polyhedral cell, the normal and the area of a face represent the direction and magnitude of the internal axial force in the corresponding member of the polyhedral form diagram, respectively.